vmck/acs-interface/Readme.md

 pipenv run ./manage.py runserver 10.66.60.1:8000
 ```

 Django's port is forwarded to http://localhost:8000.
-A few other useful ports
-are forwarded too:
+A default `admin` user is
+created with password `admin`, along with some sample content.

+Some more forwarded ports:

 * vmck: http://localhost:10000
 * minio: http://localhost:9000